 The name of this section refers to the mutual fund conversions; it’s not meant to suggest that these ETFs are more tax-efficient than others on this list.
 After all, the ETF vehicle is inherently more tax-efficient than a mutual fund.

 DFUS – Dimensional U.S. Equity ETF

-Dimensional started its conversion of several of its tax-managed mutual funds to ETFs in June, 2021.
 DFUS used to be DTMEX, the Tax-Managed US Equity Portfolio.
-This ETF should provide similar exposure to DFAU above but at a slightly lower fee of 0.11%.
+This ETF should provide similar exposure to DFAU earlier but at a slightly lower fee of 0.11%.

 DFAS – Dimensional U.S. Small Cap ETF

 DFAS is formerly the Tax-Managed US Small Cap Equity Portfolio (DFTSX).
 Its expense ratio has been lowered from 0.43% to 0.33%.

 While Dimensional is known for small cap value, keep in mind this ETF broadly covers the small cap space in the U.S. with a light Value tilt.